Zimbabwe police give unions green light for public sector protest

 Mugomeri could not be reached for comment on Monday.

+Government officials will meet the Apex Council on Tuesday, a day before the protest, to give feedback on unions’ demand for workers to be paid U.S. dollar-indexed salaries, the union said.

-Unions say Mnangagwa’s government has not responded to demands for U.S. dollar-indexed salaries to cushion public sector workers against inflation that economists say reached 380% in September.
+Unions say this is the only way to cushion public sector workers against inflation that economists say reached 380% in September.

+Charles Chinosengwa, spokesman for the Apex Council, which represents 230,000 workers - excluding the health and security sectors - said the protest march would go ahead irrespective of the outcome of Tuesday’s meeting.

 Daily life in Zimbabwe is getting harder, with prices of basic goods, fuel and electricity rising as hope fades for a quick economic recovery under Mnangagwa, who took power after the late Robert Mugabe was ousted in a coup in 2017.